Shaun-Finnegan/Fureverfriends-MS3/README.md

 We can see the line of code that creates the one to many relationship between the two individual classes (tables)

+ The relationship is designed to allow one visitor to be able to book a viewing to visit many different different.
+This was achieved by making the primary key of the animals model a foreign key to the customer model as outlined in the diagram below.

 ## Bugs